-If you are struggling with ADHD at university or in the workplace, take a look at these top tips for managing your condition from the Centre for ADHD Awareness in Canada.
+If you are struggling with ADHD (attention deficit hyperactivity disorder) at university, take a look at these top study tips for students from the Centre for ADHD Awareness in Canada.

 1) Register to your strengths